jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/WhimsicalLeadingFirebelliedtoad" target="_blank" class="button small">Reader</a>

 _An idealized view of mass-collaboration and the Life Star.
-Although we'll lose the suburban lifestyle once there's no antagonists or extras, and just protagonists and player gods.
 Credit: [Cities: Skylines](https://www.youtube.com/channel/UCV9RoEcgAO1Uc7oxZGS8Lkw/videos)_

-I want to write all this stuff, but I didn't.
+I want to write all this stuff, but I haven't.
 This book has been informative enough.
 At the start, I asked, "are you happy?"
 Now you have to ask yourself, "Am I going to do something about it?"

-Our unhappiness is a fire alarm.
-This pandemic is a warning.
-What way are you going to secure a better life?

-One good way to tell if a movie or show is any good, is to ask yourself this question about its characters, "if (insert character) got $1,000.00, how would they spend it?".
-Juliet would probably spend it on her Romeo.
-Luke Skywalker would likely buy something to help him fight the Empire.

-Making a good guess says something about the story.
-That it's about something.
-There is drama because the characters are fighting for something with all their willpower; be it passtionate love, or destroying an evil empire.

-In selfish movies, answering the question is hard.
-Since the character doesn't have a mission, they can spend the money any way they want.
-With nothing to fight for, the movie or show is thus probably boring.

-Last, is the spectacle story.
-In which a character doesn't have the willpower of choice to do anything but respond to the action.

-These choices tell us which story we're in.
-A person in 1800 would use that $1,000.00 to buy land, lumber, a horse, seeds, and work their own land.
-A person in 1900 would buy the first refridgerator, or home telephone.

-Now, how do we today, spend our money.

 The fate of your life, your kids, and of your society, rests on the simple question.
 Are you on a mission to establish the Internat Age?
-Will you step up and make the choices of player god in the game of civilization?
+Will you step up and make the choices of player god in the game of evolution?

 If you do, we win.
 If you don't, we lose.